Updated: Feb 25

 surveillance can provide an authoritarian regime like China’s.
 Within

 America’s own representative democracy, citizens would surely rise up in

 outrage if the government attempted to mandate that every person above the

 age of 12 carry a tracking device that revealed their location 24 hours a day.

 Yet, in the decade since Apple’s App Store was created, Americans have, app

 by app, consented to just such a system run by private companies.
-Now, as